givikuna/PandaCrawler/README.md

 # PandaCrawler
-PandaCrawler is an open-source metasearch engine that prioritizes user privacy and security.
+PandaCrawler is an open-source, privacy-oriented metasearch engine that prioritizes user privacy and security.
 It aggregates search results from various search engines, ensuring diversity and comprehensiveness of data.
-The engine is currently being worked on and maintained by [givikuna](https://github.com/givikuna) and is completely secure, with an option to track user data only if the user chooses to enable it.
+The engine is currently being worked on and maintained by [givikuna](https://github.com/givikuna).

 <p align="center">
   <a href="https://github.com/givikuna/PandaCrawler/"><img src="https://github.com/givikuna/PandaCrawler/blob/main/pandas/panda26.png" title="PandaCrawler" alt="PandaCrawler" width="500" height="700"/></a>